Toward a systematic discovery of artificial functional magnetic materials: Introduction

 Although many experiments were accompanied by theoretical studies, such as electronic structure calculations based on density functional theory (DFT), the search was mostly guided by blind trial and error and a brute force approach.
 It is therefore not very surprising that most of the reported materials only showed very tiny magnetic signals, which soon led to debates about the nature of the effect~\cite{Ackland2018,Coey2019} and raised the question of whether this route could eventually lead to a robust magnetic order above room temperature, comparable with intrinsic ferromagnets.
 Furthermore, the measurement of the magnetization of such artificial ferromagnetic samples turns out to be quite difficult due to the inherent uncertainty of the magnetic volume, leading to largely underestimated values in the literature.
 Considering the enormous amount of host material candidates and lattice defects, a more systematic search method and better selection criteria are highly needed.

-In this work, we propose a scheme for the computational discovery of candidate materials that can be created by ion irradiation.
+In this work, we present a systematic investigation of the emergence of such artificial ferromagnetic phases, both theoretically and experimentally.
+We first propose a scheme for the computational discovery of candidate materials that can be created by ion irradiation.
 The scheme is based on first principle calculations, guided by experimental constraints, automatically restricting the potential defects to those accessible experimentally and can readily be implemented for high throughput material discovery.
 We further provide a method to determine the defect distribution created within the host lattices, allowing to obtain accurate magnetization values.
-We demonstrate the predictive power of the scheme by comparing systematic experimental investigations found in the literature to the calculations and provide corrections to the magnetization, that reach values as high as those of typical intrinsic ferromagnets.
-Furthermore, we apply the computational scheme to determine irradiation parameters for creating ultrathin ferromagnetic layers in TiO$_2$ thin film hosts down to the monolayer limit.
-Their experimental realization shows the emergence of a truly 2D ferromagnetic phase, that persists at room temperature and follows a characteristic 2D magnetic percolation transition.
-The artificial 2D ferromagnet exhibits a tunable uniaxial magnetic anisotropy, allowing to switch from a strong out-of-plane easy magnetization direction to an easy in-plane direction.